The Catapult Class Association

 efurbishment service (for Cross Beams, Main Beams Brackets, Rudders & Dagger Boards, and new and reconditioned Trampoline decks) Catapult Class Association members are entitled to a discount.
 The Association is building up a knowledge of where spare boats, or parts can be located, so that these can be advertised. (more)

 The WEBSITE covers all the activities of the Association, putting up news, and the Racing Programme before the season, with information on each of the venues.
-As the season goes on, it updates reports on each event, with a rolling points table, and pictures from the sailing.
+As the season goes on, it updates reports on each event, with a Leader Table, and pictures from the sailing.
 The site also puts up notes from the AGM and Committee Meetings, and any other business.

 It offers contact points to anyone wanting to sell a whole boat or spares, as well as advertising boats and equipment available and advising on upgrading the boat or any repairs.